Great Day Ministry

 To hear the complete 15-minute program click > on the sound bar above.

-This Book Review is by Elijah Oates, a professional writing major at Taylor University.
+This Book Review is by Elizabeth Hartmann, a professional writing major at Taylor University.

 Review used by permission of Evangelical Church Library Association (ECLA)